Skip to the content.

 — Zoom

-Terje Colbjornsen discusses how generative AI and streaming platforms are creating hyper-abundance in the creative industries.
+Terje Colbjørnsen discusses how generative AI and streaming platforms are creating hyper-abundance in the creative industries.

-Critical AI and Creative Practice – Eryk Salvaggio
+WP4 Webinar #01: Critical AI and Creative Practice

 — Zoom (link below)

-Critical AI and Creative Practice – Eryk Salvaggio
+WP4 Webinar #01: Critical AI and Creative Practice

 Eryk Salvaggio explores critical relationships with AI in creative work, questioning AI tools for more meaningful creative processes, with insights for educators.